Definition Guide Irish law and best practice

 Who legally needs Abrasive Wheels Training in Ireland?

-• Construction & trades Labourers, carpenters, electricians, plumbers, site managers and plant operators on every Irish build.
+• Construction & trades Steel fixers, welders, carpenters, plumbers, stonemasons, plant mechanics and site supervisors on every Irish build.

-If you are unsure whether someone on your team needs Abrasive Wheels Training, the HSA's advice is clear: if there is any reasonable risk of injury from a Abrasive Wheels task, training is required.
+If you are unsure whether someone on your team needs Abrasive Wheels Training, the HSA's advice is clear: any worker who mounts, dresses or operates a bonded abrasive wheel must be properly trained under SI 36/2016.
 When in doubt, train.

 Train your whole team